 WhoCanFixMyCar explains why your car might be losing power and what you can do to fix it.

-Most drivers know their cars inside out, which means they can tell straight away when the engine isn’t giving them as much power as it usually would.
-A loss of power will be most apparent during acceleration, but even when you’re driving at a constant speed you may notice your car flagging.
+Most drivers know their cars inside out, meaning they can tell immediately when the engine isn’t giving them as much power as it usually would.
+A loss of power will be most apparent during acceleration, but even when driving at a constant speed, you may notice your car flagging.

 If this is the case, we know how eager you’ll be to get your car working normally again, so we’ve created this guide to help you diagnose what might be going wrong.

 The fuel filter plays a vital role in ensuring that the correct quantity of fuel, free from dirt particles, reaches the engine chamber.
 Sometimes, the fuel filter becomes clogged with debris; when this happens, the engine can’t perform at its optimum level.
 When you put your foot down, more fuel will be sent to the filter, but not as much will be able to get through, resulting in a loss of power.